Computing with necklaces on elliptic curves: Introduction

 It is expected that for $p>11$, the only points in $Y(\QQ)$ are given by $(E,\vv)$ with $E$ having complex multiplication.
 Therefore, we present a second faster algorithm for such points called \emph{CM points}.
 The algorithm discussed in Section~\ref{cm_alg_subsec} calculates the reduced point $(\tilde E,\tilde \vv)\in X(\FF_{\ell})$ directly without having to determine $L$ globally.
 It only needs to work out the $p$-isogeny field for the curve $\tilde E$ over the finite field~$\FF_{\ell}$.
 We do not know a similar construction for curves without complex multiplication.

 As an application of this algorithm, we can make predictions about the following question.
 For which distinct primes $p,\ell\geq 5$ do there exist two \textsc{cm}~points $x_1$ and $x_2$ in $X(\QQ)$ such that their reductions in $X(\FF_{\ell})$ are equal?
+For instance, when using an explicit Chabauty methods as in~\cite{cursed, cursed2} to determine the rational point on $X$ for a particular~$p$, the auxiliary prime $\ell$ is best chosen such that all rational points have distinct reduction, since this results in $\ell$-adic analytic functions with a single zero in a residue disc.
+One could hope that the moduli interpretation will help the use of the geometric Chabauty method as in~\cite{geometric_chabauty} for larger~$p$ without having to rely on explicit equations.
+This is one of the main motivations of this paper.

-When $p$ increases, the number of points in $X(\FF_{\ell})$ increases quite quickly, which means that we do not expect equal reduction among the finitely many \textsc{cm}~points in $X(\QQ)$ to happen when $p$ is large.
+When $p$ increases, the number of points in $X(\FF_{\ell})$ increases quite quickly, which means that we do not expect equal reduction among the finitely many \textsc{cm}~points $x_1$ and $x_2$ in $X(\QQ)$ to happen when $p$ is large.
 Having tested all $5 \leq p < 50$ and all $\ell>3$, we found equal reductions only for $p=5$ and $p=7$ and for~$\ell\leq 17$.
 The eight such pairs $(x_1,x_2)$ we found are listed in Proposition~\ref{inj_prop}; it is likely that these are the only examples that exist.

+This question can be seen as the first step in a deeper investigation into the arithmetic intersection number of points on the curve $X$ analogous to the work of Gross--Zagier in~\cite{gross_zagier} for the modular curve $X_0(p)$.
+Recently, this has been studied by Love, Studnia, and Vonk in~\cite{love_studina_vonk}.
+In particular, their work gives a theoretical understanding of these intersections and verifies indeed that our eight pairs are the only such cases of equal reduction among \textsc{cm}~points.

 The algorithms in this paper are to our knowledge the first methods found to do explicit calculations with points on $X_{\mathrm{nsp}}^+(p)$ without the use of equations defining the curve.
 They have their limitations, but do allow for experimentations on these curves.
 Of course, it would be very interesting to find faster or more general methods.
 At this stage, we do not know if there are any applications of these algorithms over finite fields, like the theory of isogeny volcanoes~\cite{sutherland_volcanoes} has.